tungnhitran/Anomaly-Detection-in-Smart-Manufacturing/Anomaly Detection in Predictive Maintenance/README.md

 ### Method
 In this repo, we used Variational Autoencoder (VAE) for anomaly detection.
 The reconstruction error of training data is used as anomaly threshold to detect different anomalies of bearing.
+In Data folder, bearing data in .mat is processed and then fed into VAE model in VAE folder.